codio/site/source/docs/ide/tools/guides/auto-open.html.md

 To show specific folder(s), enter the folder name(s) into the step path field to show that folder and any content (Multiple folders can be shown separated by `;` ie `folder1;folder2`).

 All folders will be hidden other than those entered in the step path field.
-If not used in any section, the same folder(s) as specified in the previous section will be shown to save you having to manually set it each time.
+If not used in a section, the same folder(s) as specified in the previous section will be shown to save you having to manually set it each time.

 ##Open Tabs
 Windows can be opened automatically to present the tab configuration you feel is most appropriate for the reader.